desik23/eds-213-group-project/README.md

-# EDS 213 Group Project
+# EDS 213 Group Project - Group 4

-Cullen, Desik, Ryan, and Julia (Group 4)
+Cullen Molitor, Desik Somasundaram, Ryan Munnikhuis, and Julia Parish

 ## Our environmental question:
 What is the effect of sea surface temperature on coral bleaching?